Dan Laner

-Dan Liner (also spelled Leiner/Lainer) (דן לינר; 1922–1988) was an Israeli general who fought in almost all of Israel's early wars, and had significant roles in the War of Independence, the Six-Day War, and the Yom Kippur War.
+Dan Laner (also spelled Leiner/Lainer) (דן לינר; 1922–1988) was an Israeli general who fought in almost all of Israel's early wars, and had significant roles in the War of Independence, the Six-Day War, and the Yom Kippur War.

 Early life

-He was born in 1922, in Vienna, Austria, as Ernest Leiner (sometimes given as 'Loehner').
+He was born in 1922 to a Jewish family, in Vienna, Austria, as Ernest Leiner (sometimes given as 'Loehner').
 In 1938, after the annexation of Austria by Nazi Germany, he left Austria.
 In 1940 he gained admission to Mandatory Palestine, joining the Yishuv; he was later one of the founders of the kibbutz Neot Mordechai.

 Military career

 He joined the Palmach in 1942, becoming a member of the so-called 'German Squad'.
 He later notionally left the Palmach, volunteering for the SOE's program of agents inserted into Occupied Europe.
 After parachute and wireless training, at the end of April, 1944, he jumped into Slovenia, at Gorica.
 He immediately joined up with the Yugoslav Partisans, and took part in numerous operations with them.
 In one, he was captured, but managed to escape after an hour or so.

 After the end of WWII, he returned to Palestine, took the platoon commander's course, and was appointed second-in-command of the Palmach's 1st Battalion.
 During the waning days of the British Mandate, he took part in a number of Palmach operations, including the 'Night of the Bridges', the 'Night of the Trains', and attacks on British radar stations (including the attack on the Mount Carmel station).
 In 1947 he took command of the 1st Battalion, which he led into the Battle of Mishmar HaEmek, in April, 1948.

-Later, after the British completed their withdrawal, Liner and the 1st Battalion were sent against the Lebanese at Al-Malkiyya, in May, 1948.
-In what Kimche described as "one of the best battles of the war", Liner’s force, out-numbered about 6:1, conducted a successful fighting retreat.
+Later, after the British completed their withdrawal, Laner and the 1st Battalion were sent against the Lebanese at Al-Malkiyya, in May, 1948.
+In what Kimche described as "one of the best battles of the war", Laner’s force, out-numbered about 6:1, conducted a successful fighting retreat.
 Later, he was appointed battalion commander and brigade deputy commander in the Yiftach Brigade; he also took part in Operation Danny.